sameekshajangra/osdag-parametric-bridge-modeler/README.md

    python bridge_model.py
    ```
    *Note: On MacOS, the script automatically handles graphics buffer synchronization for the 3D viewer.*

-## 📄 Technical Report
-A detailed mathematical and architectural breakdown of the model can be found in `technical_report.md`.

 ---
 *Submitted by Sameeksha Sharma for the FOSSEE Summer Fellowship 2026.*